A day in the life: Writer’s Block Edition

 Guess you are.
 ‘Cause we’re gonna get right into it today.

-Welcome to the mean streets of Barcelona, on a chilly autumn day, 2018.
+Welcome to the mean streets of Barcelona, on a chilly autumn day, 2018, when I was walking around and wondering what to write.

 Early to bed and early to rise